-After weight loss surgery, you will need to make changes to your eating patterns.
-The diet after surgery progresses from a liquid diet to a pureed/soft diet, and then a modified regular diet.
+After weight loss surgery you will need to make changes to your eating patterns.
+The diet after surgery progresses from a liquid diet to a pureed diet or soft diet and then a modified regular diet.
 The diet progression is designed to allow your body to heal.
-Initially, it will help you meet your protein and liquid requirements, and later assist you in meeting your nutritional needs.
+Initially, it will help you meet your protein and liquid requirements, and later, to assist you in meeting your nutritional needs.
 It is imperative that you follow the diet's progression and adhere to this regimen to maximize healing and minimize the risk for unnecessary complications.
-The size of your stomach pouch is about one to one and a half ounces or the size of a shot glass.
+The size of your new sleeve stomach is about two to three ounces or the size of 14 of a can of pop.
 At first, your capacity will be somewhat limited, so be patient.
 You may find that two to three teaspoons of food fill you up.
 This is expected.
 You may also find that you are able to eat more of one type of food than another.
 That is okay, too.
-Over time, your food pouch will stretch.
+Over time, your sleeve will stretch a little.
 By six months after surgery, it may stretch to eight ounces or one cup.
-Long-term, the size of your pouch is likely to be eight to twelve ounces or one and a half cups.
-This will still limit the amount of food you can eat at one time.
+Long-term, the size of your sleeve is likely to be eight to twelve ounces or one and a half cups.
+This will limit the amount of food you can eat at one time.
 Most importantly, eating the right foods will prevent weight regain in the long term.

-One of the changes that patients often comment about is the concept of "wasting food."
-After surgery, your eyes and head still work the same way as they did before.
+One of the changes that patients often comment about is the concept of "wasting food".
+After surgery your eyes and head still work the same way as they did before.
 However, because of the new stomach pouch, you will be satisfied with much less.
-It is critical that you listen to your body's signals of fullness and not rely on your eyes that see food left on your plate.
+It is critical that you listen to your body's signals of fullness and not to your eyes that see food left on your plate.
+Do not eat until you are full; stop eating just before you feel full.